fwupd/fwupd/plugins/intel-usb4/README.md

 ## GUID Generation

+These devices use the standard USB DeviceInstanceId values for the USB Hub, e.g.

+* `USB\VID_8087&PID_0B40` (quirk-only)

-These devices use a custom generation scheme, which is quite intentionally identical to thunderbolt
+These devices also use a custom InstanceId, which is quite intentionally identical to thunderbolt
 plugin:

 * `TBT-{nvm_vendor_id}{nvm_product_id}`